 by Andy Kelly

-With the recently announced 3% increase in ticket prices for Arsenal games next season and the subsequent anger from many Arsenal fans I thought I would look into the recent history of prices at Arsenal.
-In addition to this I’m also about a third of the way through Matthew Bazell’s “Theatre of Silence“, a fantastic book that explains his disillusionment with the game. @RoyalarsenalMRA and myself have felt pretty much the same way as Matthew for a number of years, especially with regards to the enormous sums paid to players.
+I would also still like to recommend Matthew Bazell’s “Theatre of Silence“, a fantastic book that explains his disillusionment with the game. @RoyalarsenalMRA and myself have felt pretty much the same way as Matthew for a number of years, especially with regards to the enormous sums paid to players.
 I heartily recommend Matthew’s book, it’s an easy read and only £4.11 on kindle.

 With regards to this article, I started at 1980 for two reasons.
 Firstly, it harks back to an age when football was affordable, especially on the terraces and secondly, I’ve got the club’s accounts going back to this year that include other figures that I felt were relevant.